istio/istio.io/content/docs/concepts/traffic-management/routing/virtual-services/index.md

    rule](/docs/concepts/traffic-management/routing/destination-rules/) to
    determine the set of pods or VMs belonging to these subsets.

--  Configure route traffic rules to provide [load balancing](/docs/concepts/traffic-management/overview/#load-balancing) for ingress and egress traffic in combination with [gateways](/docs/concepts/traffic-management/routing/gateways/).
+-  Configure traffic rules to provide [load balancing](/docs/concepts/traffic-management/overview/#load-balancing) for ingress and egress traffic in combination with [gateways](/docs/concepts/traffic-management/routing/gateways/).